You might be wondering how much weight do plus size pregnant women gain?

-The Institute of Medicine (IOM) changed their guidelines for pregnancy weight gain in 2009.
+In 2009, the Institute of Medicine (IOM) changed its guidelines for pregnancy weight gain.

 “Overweight women carrying a single fetus are advised to gain a total of 15–25 lbs. during pregnancy (compared with 25–35 lbs. for normal-weight women).
-Obese women are advised to gain less: 11–20 lbs.
-These IOM recommendations have met with controversial reactions from some physicians who believe that the weight gain targets are too high, especially for overweight (body mass index of 25–29.9) and obese (body mass index of 30 or greater) women.”
+Obese women are advised to gain less: 11–20 lbs.”

-100 women from the Plus Mommy Facebook page were asked how much weight they gained during pregnancy and how much their care providers advised them to gain.
+One hundred people from the Plus Mommy Facebook page were asked how much weight they gained during pregnancy.

 Below you'll see their answers.

-So to answer the question we posed at the beginning of this article, how much weight do plus size pregnant women gain – there’s no right or wrong answer.
-As long as you are making healthy choices throughout your pregnancy, most often your body is going to gain what it needs to do to grow a baby.
+So to answer the question we posed, how much weight do plus size pregnant women gain?
+The answer isn't an exact amount.
+As long as you are making healthy choices throughout your pregnancy, most often, your body is going to gain what it needs to do to grow a baby.